 Can My Bankruptcy Case Be Reopened After I Receive a Discharge?

-You, the trustee, or a creditor can ask the court to reopen your bankruptcy case after your case has been closed.
+If your bankruptcy case is closed, you, the trustee, or a creditor can ask the court to reopen it.

-If you successfully complete your bankruptcy case, you will receive a discharge that wipes out your personal liability for most types of debt.
-In most cases, the court will close your case shortly after it enters your discharge.
-But the court can reopen your bankruptcy case for a variety of reasons even after you receive your discharge.
-Read on to learn more about why your bankruptcy case may be reopened and who can request that the court reopen it.
+After completing your bankruptcy, you will receive a "discharge" eliminating your liability for many types of debt, and in most cases, the court will close your case shortly after that.
+However, the court can reopen it for various reasons, even after you receive your discharge.
+Learn under what circumstances your bankruptcy case can be reopened and who can request it.

-Reasons You Might Want to Reopen Your Bankruptcy
+Why You Might Want to Reopen Your Bankruptcy Case

 • accidentally forgot to disclose all of their assets

-• want to add a debt they forgot to list
+• wants to add a debt they forgot to list

-• wish to file a motion to avoid a judgment lien
+• intends to file a motion to avoid a judgment lien

 • want the court to address a violation of their discharge, or

-• need to correct other mistakes on their bankruptcy papers.
+• needs to correct other mistakes on their bankruptcy papers.

-Reasons the Trustee or Creditors Might Ask the Court to Reopen Your Bankruptcy
+Why the Trustee or Creditors Might Want a Bankruptcy Case Reopened

 Get Professional Help